BioKIC/symbiota-docs/content/user/checklist/_index.en.md

   * Viewing a checklist by scientific names, common names, images in the image library, or a combination of these options
   * Linking voucher specimens from the Symbiota portal
   * Management of notes (either public or private) associated with taxa in the checklist
-  * Identification and name recognition/spelling games
+  * Identification and name recognition/spelling games (study aids)
   * Identification keys consisting of only taxa from the checklist